Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

-Table \ref{I7.dim-results} shows the model dimensions for LIP-RN \eqref{LIP-RN} and LIP-SD \eqref{LIP-SD} as well as the main computational results.
+Table \ref{I7.dim-results} shows the model dimensions for LIP-RN \eqref{LIP-RN} and LIP-ORA \eqref{LIP-ORA} as well as the main computational results.
 Notice that the dimensions are one order of magnitude higher than the ones of instance I3.
-So, the models are much more difficult to solve and, then, the optimization also reaches the time limit (12h).
-It can be observed that the Cplex solution for the RN version is very bad, it has been obtained in the solver's preprocessing; it is worthless to this respect.
-On the other hand, the solution provided by Gurobi for the RN model is an acceptable one; observe the small time required by the barrier method for obtaining the LP value without using the crossover scheme, since otherwise the time would be one order of magnitude higher.

-It is worth to point out that none of the two state-of-the-art solvers could find any feasible solution in the 12h wall time limit for the SD models.
-Cplex is even unable to provide an LP bound for the largest instance I7-SD-6.

-It can be deducted from the results shown in Tables \ref{I3.dim-results} and \ref{I7.dim-results} that Gurobi 11.0.3 outperforms Cplex 22.1.1 whenever a feasible solution is found.
+So, the models are much more difficult to solve and, so, the optimization also reaches the time limit (12 h), if any.
+It can be observed that the CPLEX solution for the RN version is very bad, it has been obtained in the solver's preprocessing; it is worthless in this respect.
+On the other hand, the solution provided by Gurobi for the RN model is an acceptable one: observe the small time required by the barrier method for obtaining the LP cost without using the crossover scheme, since otherwise the time would be one order of magnitude higher.
+It is worth pointing out that none of the two state-of-the-art solvers could find any feasible solution in the 12 h wall time limit for the ORA models.
+CPLEX is even unable to provide an LP bound for the largest instance I7-ORA-6.
+It can be deduced from the results shown in Tables \ref{I3.dim-results} and \ref{I7.dim-results} that Gurobi 11.0.3 outperforms CPLEX 22.1.1 whenever a feasible solution is found.